senzing-garage/senzinggo/README.md

 ERROR: 500 Server Error for http+docker://localhost/v1.41/containers/0e229d2fbf4676a2d8dc5ded8a00dc3c75a7cb44fc189dcf9e43a3aba576a94b/start: Internal Server Error ("driver failed programming external connectivity on endpoint SzGo-API-2_7_0-Release (37b781741cc80ff1bc45c02646272443f91b54171c58890e2814dafb21c444a4): Bind for 0.0.0.0:8250 failed: port is already allocated")
 ```

-To launch SenzingGo and use different than the default port numbers, specify one or more of:
+To launch SenzingGo and use alternative port numbers, specify one or more of:

 ```
 ./SenzingGo.py --apiHostPort 8252 --webAppHostPort 8253 --swaggerHostPort 9181